DeanAlkene/CS489-ReinforcementLearning/A3/Report/Report.md

 ### 1.2 Result

-We run SARSA with different $\epsilon$'s.
-The result differs when we feed it in with different $\epsilon$'s.
+We run SARSA with different $\epsilon$.
+The result differs when we feed it in with different $\epsilon$.

 <center>
     <img style="border-radius: 0.3125em;